plumacloud/pluma-svelte-router/README.md

 ### Router configuration options

 * `notFoundComponent` a component reference that will be rendered if there are no matched routes.
-* `resetScroll` determines if the scroll should be set to the top left when transitioning to a new route.
+* `scrollToTop` determines if the scroll should be set to the top left when transitioning to a new route.
 The default is `true`.

 ### Route configuration options
 * `path` the path of the route